 Why do dogs lick you?

-Some dogs love to lick, whether it’s themselves, each other or their favourite humans!
-Here, we look at the reasons our dogs might be licking us, and what you should do if the habit is getting a little out of hand.
+Some dogs just love to lick, whether it’s themselves, each other or their favourite humans!
+Learn more about why dogs lick you, and what to do if the habit is getting a little out of hand.

-Dogs lick themselves and each other for many reasons, from nurturing their puppies to self-grooming and social interactions.
-And they often lick people, too.
-We can’t always read our dog’s minds, but we can make some educated guesses about the reasons dogs lick their owners, based on their wider licking behaviours.
+Dogs lick for many reasons - from a mother dog licking puppies to social interaction, exploration and affection.
+We can't always read our dogs' minds, but it's possible to make an educated guess about why some dogs lick their owners, based on their behaviour.

 Why do dogs lick things?

-Some dogs will lick everything – themselves, a family member, a piece of furniture...
-Licking can serve an exploratory purpose, allowing dogs to investigate their surroundings.
-This kind of licking is particularly common in puppies, and while it’s not usually a concern, it can be a sign of anxiety, especially when seen in older dogs.
+Some dogs love to lick all sorts of things - themselves, a family member or even a piece of furniture.
+Licking helps dogs explore their surroundings and is particularly common in puppies.
+While it's not usually a concern, it can be a sign of anxiety, especially in older dogs.

-Dog licking can also be about grooming and soothing.
 Sometimes dogs will lick themselves to clean their coats, ease itchy skin or relieve pain.
-They may lick wounds to soothe themselves, which unfortunately in some cases can lead to infection.
+Common areas for dogs to lick themselves are the paws and legs, which can be down to allergies.
+Dogs may want to lick wounds to soothe themselves, but this can lead to infection.

-Licking behaviour can also be a form of social interaction, and this is likely to be a factor if your dog is licking you or other family members.
+Licking is also a form of social interaction, which is likely to be a factor if your dog licks you or other family members.

 Affection